 “Look how much he’s changed,” Lindsey Nagel said as she flipped through pictures of her son.

-At the home of any new baby, it doesn’t take long for the talk to turn in that direction.… Read the rest
+At the home of any new baby, it doesn’t take long for the talk to turn in that direction.
+Only at the Nagels, in Brownsdale, Minn., little Rico isn’t able to hear any of it.

 Local family members have been pleading their case for more than a month to regain custody of their nearly 3-month-old baby.
 However, county officials and doctors are hesitant, given the potential circumstances: Tests show the child is HIV positive.
 But they clearly have other concerns, as well; specifically, an antiretroviral therapy (ART) the family spoke out against in the past.

-Mower County Human Services took the child, Rico Martinez Nagel, from Lindsey Nagel and John Martinez’s custody on Jan.… Read the rest
+Mower County Human Services took the child, Rico Martinez Nagel, from Lindsey Nagel and John Martinez’s custody on Jan.
+18, where they were living in Brownsdale with Lindsey’s parents, Steve and Cheryl Nagel.… Read the rest

 A MUST READ from Celia Farber